lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 identifier {{RFC8017}}.
 The fact that the recipient will accept RSA-KEM with this public key is not indicated by the use of this object identifier.
-The willingness to accept the RSA-KEM Algorithm MAY be signaled by the use of the appropriate SMIME Capabilities either in a message or in the certificate.
+The willingness to accept the RSA-KEM Algorithm MAY be signaled by the use of the SMIMECapabilities Attribute as specified in
+{{Section 2.5.2. of RFC8551}} or the SMIMECapabilities certificate extension as specified in {{RFC4262}}.

-If the recipient wishes only to employ the RSA-KEM Algorithm with a given public key, the recipient MUST identify the public key in the certificate using the id-rsa-kem object identifier; see {{app-asn1}}.
-When the id-rsa-kem object identifier appears in the SubjectPublicKeyInfo algorithm field of the certificate, the parameters field from AlgorithmIdentifier SHOULD be absent.
-That is, the AlgorithmIdentifier SHOULD be a SEQUENCE of one component, the id-rsa-kem object identifier.
+If the recipient wishes only to employ the RSA-KEM Algorithm with a given public key, the recipient MUST identify the public key in the certificate using the id-rsa-kem-spki object identifier; see {{app-asn1}}.
+When the id-rsa-kem-spki object identifier appears in the SubjectPublicKeyInfo algorithm field of the certificate, the parameters field from AlgorithmIdentifier SHOULD be absent.
+That is, the AlgorithmIdentifier SHOULD be a SEQUENCE of one component, the id-rsa-kem-spki object identifier.
+With absent parameters, the KDF3 key-derivation function {{ANS-X9.44}} with SHA-256 {{SHS}} are used to derive the shared secret.

 When the AlgorithmIdentifier parameters are present, the GenericHybridParameters MUST be used.
-As described in the next section, the GenericHybridParameters constrain the values that can be used with the RSA public key for the kdf, kekLength, and wrap fields of the KEMRecipientInfo structure.
+As described in {{smimecap}}, the GenericHybridParameters constrain the values that can be used with the RSA public key for the kdf, kekLength, and wrap fields of the KEMRecipientInfo structure.

 Regardless of the AlgorithmIdentifier used, the RSA public key MUST be carried in the subjectPublicKey BIT STRING within the SubjectPublicKeyInfo filed of the certificate using the RSAPublicKey type defined in {{RFC8017}}.

 The intended application for the public key MAY be indicated in the key usage certificate extension as specified in {{Section 4.2.1.3 of RFC5280}}.
-If the keyUsage extension is present in a certificate that conveys an RSA public key with the id-rsa-kem object identifier as discussed above, then the key usage extension MUST contain the following value:
+If the keyUsage extension is present in a certificate that conveys an RSA public key with the id-rsa-kem-spki object identifier as discussed above, then the key usage extension MUST contain only the following value:

 > keyEncipherment